Jessime/Jessime.github.io/_pages/about.md

 You can find my [resume here](https://drive.google.com/file/d/1C13CJkXqMgaY502JOgk-FFflkOks1PY4/view?usp=sharing), if you're interested in my career story.

-I thought it would be entertaining to write up my About using "ice breakers".
+I thought it would be informative to write the rest of my About page using "ice breakers".
 Googling "ice breakers" leads to results like, "If you were a vegetable...", so I searched for "[normal ice breakers](https://www.icebreakers.ws/small-group/icebreaker-questions.html)" instead.
 I still get, "If you were an animal...", but that's better, somehow.

 Here we go:

-* <u> If you could have an endless supply of any food, what would you get? </u>

-  Maybe venison.
-This is a hard question because I keep thinking about all of the downsides of having an endless supply of a single food.

 * <u> If you were an animal, what would you be and why?</u>